WhoseTheNerd/ramfetch/README.md

 ---

-ramfetch is a fetch which displays memory info using /proc/meminfo. if you want to install ramfetch follow the steps below. it's really simple.
+ramfetch is a fetch which displays memory info using /proc/meminfo. if you want to install ramfetch follow the steps below. it's really simple. you can also test ramfetch without installing it.

+# 1 - Requirements

+`bash` for ramfetch to work.

+`make` to install ramfetch.

-# 1 - Install
+# 2 - Install

 Clone this repo.
 ```bash
 $ git clone https://github.com/gentoo-btw/ramfetch